sstent/GarminSync/mandates.md

 - always rebuild the container before running tests
 - if you need clarification return to PLAN mode
 - force rereading of the mandates on each cycle
+- always track progress of plans in todo.md
 </Mandates>